Why Ireland's tech hub status makes it a great outsourcing destination

 Dublin is ground zero for Irish start-ups, but has also attracted its share of large, multinational tech companies.
 Google set up shop in Dublin in the early 2000s, after a host of other Silicon Valley heavyweights put down roots in the city.
-“Having a cluster of tech firms makes Dublin an attractive place to work as people know that they will have a choice of companies to work for," says Graeme McQueen, head of communications at the Dublin Chamber of Commerce.
+“Having a cluster of tech firms makes Dublin an attractive place to work as people know that they will have a choice of companies to work for," says Graeme McQueen, former head of communications at the Dublin Chamber of Commerce.

 That's a great advantage when looking to attract top-talent interested in career advancement and opportunity, especially considering Ireland has the youngest population in the EU, with over 33% under the age of 25.
 Dublin's workforce is also markedly young, with 40% of people living in the city under the age of 30, says McQueen.

 This young, educated workforce offers companies skilled team members, with a breadth of language capabilities.
 “The fact that so many large multinationals have based themselves in Dublin over the past 20 years means the city has a skills-rich workforce," says McQueen.